Table of Contents

 To do so, you can send the same quick survey to the general population to gauge the incidence rate of your target market.
 Remember to omit any disqualifications or must to answer fields.
 Now send it to an average of 50 – 100 people.
 After getting the results to apply the filter of qualification on your survey target.
 Now divide the filtered responses from the whole population.
 The result will be the percentage of prospect incidence rate.

 See how it works when you want to reach your target audience through the power of targeted surveys.
-The only thing you need to do is Start Questions, so don’t hesitate and start to conduct online surveys for free, during our trail period.
+The only thing you need to do is Start Questions, so don’t hesitate and start to conduct online surveys for free, during our trial period.